7 Psychological Books Like Girl In Pieces

 2. A Court of Mist and Fury (A Court of Thorns and Roses)

-Also, you see her by the end of this come completely back to life and find a new purpose.
+Also, by the end of this, you see her come completely back to life and find a new purpose.
 Author Sarah Mass has incredible mental health representation across all of her series.
 The theme and mental representation are very similar to Girl In Pieces, where Feyre and Pip are in the same position.

 Author: Sarah Maas